ucdart/ucdart.github.io/facilities/index.md

 title: UCDart::Facilities
 ---

-The DART lab has access to a variety of state-of-the-art modeling, fabrication, and characterization tool.
-Below is a glimpse of what is available.
+The DART lab has access to a variety of state-of-the-art modeling, fabrication, and characterization tools.
+Below is a glimpse of what are available.

 ### Software Tools
 Through the generous donations and discounts from various vendors, we have access to the latest versions of the following software tools for device, circuit, and system design / analysis.